msjaiswal/book-notes/Building Microservices.markdown

 #### Technical Debt

-- It's a metaphor to understand the efffects of writing bad code under certain circumstances.
+- It's a metaphor to understand the effects of writing bad code under certain circumstances.
 - Doing things in a quick and dirty way to deliver a project leads to technical debt.
 - Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choices.
 - We can choose to continue paying the interest, or we can pay down the principal by 'refactoring' the quick and dirty design into the better design.